rebuschain/rebus.docs/validators/joining-mainnet.md

 The correct version of the binary for mainnet at genesis is `v1.0.0`.
 Its release page can be found [here](https://github.com/rebuschain/rebus.core/releases/tag/v1.0.0).

-{% hint style="danger" %}
-Note that because of the Lupercalia upgrade, you will need to sync a node from after the Lupercalia upgrade block, 2578099.
-To sync to this version, follow the guide in 'Syncing after Lupercalia'.
-{% endhint %}

 ## Mainnet chain-id